disneystreaming/smithy4s/modules/docs/src/05-design/03-services.md

 #### Error

 The execution of an operation can result in errors.
 The Smithy language allows for tying a list of errors to operations.
 When generating the associated code, Smithy4s synthesize a union.
-This allows the coproduct of errors associated to an operation to be represented as a bona fide Scala type, which we can abstract over via some typeclass instance.
+This allows the coproduct of errors associated to an operation to be represented as a bona fide Scala type, which we can abstract over via some type-class instance.
 This is also very useful for the writing of bi-functor interpreters, for users that are interested in this kind of UX.

 #### Output